We are now accepting entries for the 2015 award. Go to ‘How to enter’ page for details.

 The Cork City – Frank O’Connor International Short Story Award is an annual award of €25,000 and is currently the world’s richest prize for a short story collection.
 The award is in memory of the late Frank O’Connor, one of the world’s most renowned short story writers.
 The award, organised by the Munster Literature Centre and funded by Cork City Council and the School of English University College Cork, is presented in O’Connor’s hometown of Cork, Ireland, at the end of the Frank O’Connor International Short Story Festival.
 The prize is awarded to the author of the book judged to be the best collection of stories published in English for the first time anywhere in the world in the twelve months between a first publication date of between July 1st of the prior year and June 30th of the current year.
-In 2014 we will be presenting the award for the tenth time.
+In 2015 we will be presenting the award for the eleventh time.

-The 15th Cork International Short Story Festival
+The 16th Cork International Short Story Festival

 The festival kicks off on the evening of Tuesday September 15th 2015.
 The full programme will be released in July.